Waterways

 Silver Springs south entry sign erected c.
 1981 at the south entry into Silver Springs.
 Spring Creek is the point of water delivery.
 This parcel was suppose to be deeded to the Silver Springs HOA. - Photo courtesy of Vern C. Hardman

-This original sign logo was removed from the frame when the gas station was sold to SInclair Oil Co.
+This original sign logo was removed from the frame when the gas station was sold to Sinclair Oil Co.
 The sign logo was stored across Hwy 224 in Franklin D. Richard III’s red barn.
 A fluke tornado tore the barn roof off and dumped it on the newly refurbished Snyder Cemetery wrought iron fence.
 When the remainder of the barn was torn down our original logo sign was hauled away with the debris.

 South Silver Springs Entry sign - April 2008